hdavies159753/cits3403_app/README.md

 ## Mac/Linux

 Run:
-chmod +x start.sh then
+- chmod +x start.sh
-./start.sh
+- ./start.sh

 # Running Tests

 After installation, run the application, open a terminal in the project folder and run: